-While exploring modern OKR software tools like Weekdone (it's free to try) gives a good quick overview of getting started with OKRs – Objectives and Key Results – then nothing beats a good OKR book to dig deeper into the methodology.
-Here are three OKR book suggestions for you.
+Exploring modern OKR software tools like Weekdone (it's free to try) gives a good quick overview of getting started with OKRs – Objectives and Key Results.
+Still, nothing beats a good OKR book to dig deeper into the methodology.
+Here are some OKR book suggestions for you.

 by Christina R Wodtke and Marty Cagan